Mary is a mom of three who adores the natural beauty of the great outdoors.

 - Oliver: Inspired by the olive tree or olive plant

-- Oriel: (Latin) from oriole (bird)
+- Oriel: (Latin) From "oriole (bird)"

-- Pierce: (Welsh) rock
+- Pierce: (Welsh) Meaning "rock"

 - Reed: A tall plant that grows in marshy waters

-- Rowan: (English) type of tree
+- Rowan: (English) Type of tree

 - Sky: Can also be a lovely girl's name too